andrewroberts/TrelloApp/README.md

 * getting a list id
 * creation of new cards in an existing board

+The full API to the library is described in [App.gs] (https://github.com/andrewroberts/GAS-TrelloApp/blob/master/App.gs)

-You can use the TrelloApp library in you code by using the ID: **MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb**.
+You can [use the TrelloApp library] (https://developers.google.com/apps-script/guide_libraries) in you code by using the ID: **MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb**.

 Here's an example of using it to create a new card: